neu-rah/VirtualPins/README.md

 This is my proposal for slight change on arduino digital pins handling in order to provider user with virtual-pins.

-This implementation is Arduino environment specific, but the concept of virtual pins is generic and can be applyed to all digital electronics and drivers that uses bit setting and with proper care to all port IO and Buses (SPI, I2C, Serial, Etc..)
+This implementation is Arduino environment specific, but the concept of virtual pins is generic and can be applied to all digital electronics and drivers that uses bit setting and with proper care to all port IO and Buses (SPI, I2C, Serial, Etc..)

 Implementing abstraction of hardware connection making it seamless of the medium.
 With virtual pins we can map pins of I2C or SPI chips into the arduino environment and use them as common arduino pins.

-This abstrations allows the usage of libraries that are build for direct pin interfacing like the standard arduino Liquid Cristal library to use an LCD wired over shift-registers or I2C bus, with no need to change the library.
+This abstractions allows the usage of libraries that are build for direct pin interfacing like the standard arduino Liquid Cristal library to use an LCD wired over shift-registers or I2C bus, with no need to change the library.

 This implementation is for all board variants that include the hardware/arduino/avr/variants/standard/pins_arduino.h file (as a demo/test).